Murder of Dawn Magyar: Arrest and conviction

 As police investigated, they obtained Wingeart's DNA from saliva on cigarette butts which he had used and discarded in his trash.
 They found that his DNA matched the samples taken from the Magyar crime scene.
 They also determined that Wingeart had been in the Owosso area visiting a friend around the time of Magyar's murder.
 Unable to establish any link between Wingeart and Magyar, investigators believed that Wingeart had seen the young woman in the store or shopping center parking lot and randomly chose her as his victim.

 On March 7, 2001, Wingeart, aged sixty, was arrested and charged with Magyar's murder.
 He could not be charged for kidnapping or rape because of the statute of limitations on those crimes, 10 and 6 years, respectively.

-He was tried in November of that year at the Livingston County Courthouse.
+He was tried in November of that year at the Shiawassee County Courthouse.
 He claimed in his defense that he had had consensual sex with Magyar.
 But experts testified that Wingeart's DNA was left on Magyar during the brief timeframe that she went missing and was killed.
 On November 27, 2001, Wingeart was found guilty of first-degree felony and premeditated murder.
 In 2002 he was sentenced to life without the possibility of parole.

 Magyar's mother Eleanor and brother Larry Swan and his wife were alive to see justice served for Dawn.
 The father Ralph Swan had died in 1988.
 Jerald Wingeart died in prison.
 His prison status was changed to discharged 8/20/2022 per MDOC records.